bzz/indexing/README.md

 ---------------------------

 This is an example of building inverted index on MapReduce.

 It uses:
- - more compact on disk index representation then naiv "text" from [YDN example](https://developer.yahoo.com/hadoop/tutorial/module4.html)
+ - more compact on-disk index representation then naive "text" from [YDN example](https://developer.yahoo.com/hadoop/tutorial/module4.html)
  - Lucene analyzer to Tokenyze\filter stopwords